Oregon Coast Scholars

 Be receiving a home-school diploma (while residing permanently within Lincoln County).

-- Have earned a cumulative, unweighted GPA of 3.5 or better (as of first semester/quarter grades of final year in high school).
-Home-school students must have minimum ACT or SAT test scores.
+- Have a cumulative, unweighted GPA of 3.0 or better at the end of the first semester of your senior year.
+Home-school students must have the minimum ACT or SAT test scores.

 - Enroll at Oregon Coast in Fall Term immediately following your high school graduation or diploma completion.